FREQUENTLY ASKED QUESTIONS

 Q3: What challenges or risks does Le Ciel face in the management of relationships with indigenous leaders/communities?

-Assuming the indigenous leaders have limited previous exposure to Western culture, how is Le Ciel preparing them for a visit to the US?
+Assuming the elders have limited previous exposure to Western culture, how is Le Ciel preparing them for a visit to the US?

 What, if any, financial or in-kind benefit will communities receive as part of their participation in this project?

-Each of these communities will receive an estimated £8,000 financial contribution with the aim of allowing them to put in place projects regarding their preservation, ecology and also to repair the possible misdeeds of the encroaching industries and societies around them.
+Each of these communities has received a $10,000 financial contribution with the aim of allowing them to put in place projects regarding their preservation, ecology and also to repair the possible misdeeds of the encroaching industries and societies around them.

 For example, financing water pumps to source water for the community because their natural streams have been polluted.
-Each financial contribution will be assessed on a per community and project basis.
+Each financial contribution has been assessed on a per community and project basis.